kwongit/kwongit/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a versatile QA Automation Engineer with a robust background in Quality Assurance and Web Development.
+I'm a versatile Quality Assurance Automation Engineer with a robust background in Quality Assurance and Web Development.

 Experience includes being a Quality Assurance Engineer / Web Developer, honing skills across the development lifecycle, from testing and automation to web development.
 At Indeed, played a key role in improving code coverage and streamlining testing processes.
 More recently, at Terra Watts, developed interactive landing pages for seed funding round.